hafusaorg/hafusaorg.github.io/about.md

 # Teaching people to transform into their strongest selves—when they need it the most

-Learn more
+What we do
 {: .more}
 </section>

 WHAT WE DO
 {: .figcaption}

-# We provide self-defense training to local communities in the Los Angeles County and the greater Los Angeles area.
+# We provide self-defense training to communities in the greater Los Angeles area.

 We partner with local community groups to provide high-quality self-defense and awareness workshops for community members of all ages.
 No prior experience is necessary—just an open mind, a humble spirit, and a wilingness to learn.